 How to Create or Access Your Account

 Ready to sign up?
-You can create your new my Social Security account with one of our two credential service providers: Login.gov or ID.me.
+You can create your personal my Social Security account using one of our two credential service providers: Login.gov or ID.me.

 I have never accessed my Social Security, and I do not have a Login.gov or ID.me credential: